telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 ---
 title: Create New Project
-page_title: Create New Project | Visual Studio Integration
+page_title: Create New Project - Visual Studio Integration
-description: Learn how to create a new Progress&reg; Telerik&reg; UI for Blazor project with our Visual Studio Templates.
+description: Learn how to create a new Telerik UI for Blazor project with our Visual Studio Templates.
 slug: getting-started-vs-integration-new-project
 position: 2
 ---